 The acquisition will significantly accelerate its IoT strategy and transform its dedicated IoT business unit.

 He also enabled Vodacom to go big on Cloud.

-Mzimba, who reports directly to Joosub, has been instrumental in helping Vodacom to clinch a deal with Amazon Web Services (AWS).
+Mzimba, who reports directly to Joosub, has been instrumental in helping Vodacom clinch a deal with Amazon Web Services (AWS).

 Vodacom will become both a customer of AWS and a reseller of AWS services across Africa.
-The partnership is a “game-changer” because it takes Vodacom beyond being just a big seller of the connectivity.
+The partnership is a “game-changer” because it takes Vodacom beyond being just a big seller of connectivity.

 In short, Vodacom leveraging AWS’ highly scalable and available cloud platform will deliver the innovative product-led transition to full Cloud solution offering.